CFdefense/ClassQL/docs/design.md

 - Interfaces with `classy-sync` to pull latest course, section, and instructor data.
 - Supports choosing school and academic term.
 - Maintains data integrity and schema updates.
+- Runs a along side the main thread.

 ---